floooh/floooh.github.io/_drafts/sokol-api-overhaul.md

 ---
 layout: post
-title: The Great API Overhaul (Feb 2021)
+title: Sokol Header API Overhaul (Feb 2021)
 ---

-In a few days I will do the next API breaking merge for the sokol headers.
+In a few days I will merge the next API-breaking update for the sokol headers.
 In general I try to keep such breaking changes to a minimum (at most two or three a year), that's also why the changes in this merge will be a bit bigger than usual.
 Since I was going to break compatibility anyway, I added a few more changes that I had been collecting in the back of my head over the last 6 months or so.

-The changes cover 3 areas:
+The changes cover 3 major areas:

 1. Making the C APIs more 'language binding friendly', I've written about this in [my last blog